2CatStudios/LightYear/README.md

 This concept of allowing players to create details is not unique to interactive fiction, and even if you've never played an IF game before, odds are good that you've experienced it at some point.
 It can most commonly be found in books, which have not failed to steal many hours from eager readers since the inception of human script.
 How many times, however, have you wished you could exist in the composed place of a great book?

 While video games give players experience, and books draw their readers along on a distinctive narrative trail, interactive fiction combines the two.
 Some interactive fiction is more of one than the other, perhaps more about exploration than traditional storytelling, or focusing more on a main quest or plot than the actions taken while inside it, but the unique experience of IF is something that is rarely found elsewhere.
-Whether you're looking for a deeper experience than what can be found in AAA shooters, or you'd like to more freely exist in a fantastical narrative world, interactive fiction, powered by the Light Year engine, can astound you with both it's breadth and depth.
+Whether you're looking for a deeper experience than what can be found in AAA shooters, or you'd like to more freely exist in a fantastical narrative world, interactive fiction, powered by the LightYear engine, can astound you with both it's breadth and depth.

 #3.
-Play with Light Year
+Play with LightYear
 (Section Incomplete)
 ###a.
-What Makes Light Year Fun
+What Makes LightYear Fun
 ---
-Main Points: Light Year is modern (has modern features, continuity).
-Light Year builds off of what makes older engines great (what you already love, and then some).
+Main Points: LightYear is modern (has modern features, continuity).
+LightYear builds off of what makes older engines great (what you already love, and then some).

 ###b.
 What Kind of Games to Expect
 ---